-The introductory immersive will be held over four days in mid February.
+The introductory immersive is held mid February.
 This retreat gives Fellows the opportunity to conceptualise the program, frame the goals of their projects and become familiar with each other and the political landscape they will be engaging with.

-Workshops are fundamental to the delivery of the formal curriculum of the Fellowship.
+Workshops are fundamental to the delivery of the curriculum of the Fellowship.
 Through the series of the workshops that will be held from March to August, Fellows will gain essential skills and knowledge to build on their capability to lead positive grassroots social and political change on campuses.

 Political Training Seminar (PTS)

-Such organisations include think tanks, unions, offices of MPs and political parties, government departments, non-governmental nhorganisations, Jewish community representative organisations et al. Internships may involve a full-time commitment for a 1-3-month commitment.
+Such organisations include think tanks, unions, offices of MPs and political parties, government departments, non-governmental organisations, Jewish community representative organisations et al. Internships may involve a part-time commitment for a 1-3-month period.